List of steel producers

 This is a list of the largest steel-producing companies in the world mostly based on the list by the World Steel Association.
-The list ranks steelmakers by volume of steel production in millions of tons over time and includes all steelmakers with production over 10 million in 2021.
+The list ranks steelmakers by volume of steel production in millions of tons over time and includes all steelmakers with production over 10 million in 2024.

 The World Steel Association features a list from its members every year.
 Due to mergers, year-to-year figures for some producers are not comparable.
 Not all steel is the same.
 Some steel is more valuable than other steel, so the volume is not the same as turnover.

 Some of the world's leading steel producers include China Baowu Group and ArcelorMittal.
 Notable players from China are HBIS Group, Ansteel Group, and Shagang Group.
 In India, Tata Steel, JSW Steel, SAIL and Jindal Steel and Power are key players in the steel industry.
 Japan's Nippon Steel Corporation is renowned for quality.
 POSCO Holdings from South Korea is also a significant contributor.

-Steelmakers from multiple different countries, such as Algeria, Argentina, Australia, Austria, Brazil, Canada, Chile, China, Denmark, Egypt, Finland, France, Germany, India, Iran, Israel, Italy, Japan, Malaysia, Mexico, the Netherlands, Norway, Pakistan, Poland, Romania, Russia, Saudi Arabia, South Korea, Spain, Sweden, Switzerland, Thailand, Turkey, Ukraine, the United Kingdom and the United States, are included in the list associated with their volumes used as figures.
+Steelmakers from multiple different countries, Argentina, Brazil, China, Germany, India, Iran, Japan, Luxembourg, Russia, South Korea, Taiwan and the United States, are included in the list associated with their volumes used as figures.